SurgeonTalus/DrawThings_for_powerpoint-slides/README.md

-# PowerPoint Image Generation and Text-to-Speech Script
+# PowerPoint Image Generation and Text-to-Speech Script (Create "Powerpoint-Video")

 ## Download the Siri Shortcut for removing background from images
 Download the Siri shortcut for removing background from images.
 Run it manually the first time to accept permissions.